 - Follow up! – Send that email.
 Make that LinkedIn connection.
 Get to the next meeting.

 Give Job Fairs a Shot

 Find this relevant?
-Our Career Lab, such as the one coming up at ODSC West, is a great way to understand your career, learn possible pathways, and update your resume.
+The AI Career Lab & Expo during ODSC East 2020 this April 13-14 is a great way to understand your career, learn possible pathways, and update your resume.
 ODSC Career Lab talks and workshops will give you all sorts of insight on continuing your career in data science.
 While there, you will have the opportunity to meet dozens of companies currently hiring, get feedback, and better understand your learning options.